GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Lawrence Flon*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts